 Phosphorus problems in established orchards are unlikely to be rectified by the application of phosphate fertiliser, as phosphorus is poorly mobile in the soil.
 Foliar sprays containing phosphorus are recommended for both Cox and Bramley, particularly where there is a history of breakdown during storage and fruit analysis indicates that low fruit phosphorus may be a contributing factor.

 Sprays containing phosphorus applied to Cox trees in the period mid-June to September markedly reduced susceptibility to LTB and senescent breakdown.
 Similar effects of phosphorus sprays were found in Bramley, although only those sprays applied during the period mid-June to mid-July gave effective control of breakdown.

 The effect of time of application of phosphorus sprays on the development of LTB in Cox has not been examined critically but it would be advisable for growers to make applications in the period mid-June to mid-July.
 This advice is supported by the correlation between low phosphorus in fruitlets sampled in July and increased LTB in stored fruit.

 There has been no evaluation of the effects of phosphorus sprays on the storage quality of other cultivars of apple important in UK production.
 Although the concentration of phosphorus in Crispin (Mutsu), Spartan, Red Pippin (Fiesta), Jonagold and Gala apples are much lower than in Cox there is little evidence of LTB problems in commercial storage.
-Moreover, the storage temperature (CA) for Spartan, Jonagold and Gala is lower than for Cox apples.
-Attempts to raise the phosphorus levels in these cultivars appear unwarranted.
+Phosphorus content of Gala sampled two weeks prior to harvest averages 10.2 mg/100 g FW, while Braeburn averages 11.9 mg/100 g FW.
+In both cases these cultivars are stored at much lower temperatures than Cox without signs of low-temperature breakdown.
+Attempts to raise the concentration in these cultivars appears unwarranted.